mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > “If my intention in submitting the verse is to seek the Dharma, that is good.
 But if it is to grasp the patriarchate, that is bad, for how would that be different from the mind of a common person coveting the holy position?
 But, if I do not submit a verse, in the end I will not obtain the Dharma.
 This is a terrible difficulty!”

 This is Shen Hsiu’s very honest reflection upon himself.
-Very honest; thinking, “Should I write a poem and submit it to the teacher?
+Very honest, thinking, “Should I write a poem and submit it to the teacher?
 For what?”
 The Fifth Patriarch [says] if you compose great things, you could be successor of his lineage as the Sixth Patriarch.
 If [Shen Hsiu] commanded respect from the other monks, already it was very clear for him to become the successor.
 So he started to reflect upon himself: “Why do you want to write a poem and submit it to him?
 Do you want to be the successor?
 Is this your purpose?
 Or, [is it] to seek for the dharma?”

 [This is] just like the *Vimalakirti Sutra*.
 Shariputra went to see Vimalakirti, who was sick.
 His room was very small, and there were five hundred bodhisattvas already there, but no chair.
 Pretty small room, so Shariputra asked him, “How can we get into this small room, and no chair?”
 And then Vimalakirti said, “What do you want?
 Do you come here to seek for the dharma, or to get the chair?”
 Shariputra says, “Oh, yes, we try to get the dharma.”
 And then, five hundred monks and bodhisattvas can get into that room.

 [...]
 Shen Hsiu’s reflection is just like this.
 Very honest and very nice reflection here.
 That’s why he says, “If my intention in submitting the verse is to seek the dharma, that is good.
 But if it is to grasp the patriarchate” – in other words, to grasp a certain position, or fame, et cetera – “it is not good, for how would that be different from the mind of a common person coveting the holy position?”

 But on the other hand, if he doesn’t compose a poem, how does the Fifth Patriarch know whether Shen Hsiu is [an] appropriate person to become the Sixth Patriarch or not?
 So he has to do it.
 So that’s why here it says, “But, if I do not submit a verse, in the end I will not obtain the Dharma.
 This is a terrible difficulty!”
 This is a very difficult situation he honestly faces and reflects upon himself.

 This is pretty nice.
 So, next,

 > In front of the Fifth Patriarch’s hall were three corridors.
 Their walls were to be frescoed by Court Artist Lu Chen with stories from the *Lankavatara Sutra* and with pictures portraying in detail the lives of the five patriarchs, so that the patriarchs might be venerated by future generations.

-I think on the wall of the corridors, the artist painted the portrait of the Fifth Patriarch and also his lineage, in order to let the monks know what is lineage was, and also [to] respect [it].
+I think on the wall of the corridors, the artist painted the portrait of the Fifth Patriarch and also his lineage, in order to let the monks know what is lineage was and also [to] respect [it].

 > After composing his verse, Shen Hsiu made several attempts to submit it.
 But whenever he reached the front hall, his mind became agitated and distraught, and his entire body became covered with perspiration.
 He did not dare submit it, although in the course of four days he made thirteen attempts.

 But he couldn’t do it.
-So, he was very agitated.
+He was very agitated.

 > Then he thought, “This is not as good as writing it on the wall so that the High Master might see it suddenly.
 If he says it is good, I will come forward, bow, and say, ‘Hsiu did it.’
 If it does not pass, then I have spent my years on this mountain in vain, receiving veneration from others.
 And as to further cultivation–what can I say?”
 >